andrea-acampora/nestjs-ddd-quickstarter/README.md

 > Clean architecture is a software design philosophy that separates the elements of a design into ring levels.
 An important goal of clean architecture is to provide developers with a way to organize code in such a way that it encapsulates the business logic but keeps it separate from the delivery mechanism.

 This architecture attempts to integrate some of the leading modern architecture like [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)), [Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/), [Screaming Architecture](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html) into one main architecture. \
-**NestJS**, with its modular structure and robust features, provides an excellent foundation for applying Clean Architecture principles.
+[NestJS](https://docs.nestjs.com/), with its modular structure and robust features, provides an excellent foundation for applying Clean Architecture principles.
-Since each module corresponds to a different Bounded Context, we are going to apply these principles within each module of the application.
+Since each module corresponds to a different _Bounded Context_, we are going to apply these principles within each module of the application.

 <p style="text-align: center;">
 <img src="https://raw.githubusercontent.com/andrea-acampora/nestjs-ddd-devops/refs/heads/gh-pages/assets/images/clean-architecture.png" height="250" alt="Clean Architecture" />